NVIDIA-AI-IOT/jetracer/README.md

 To get started, follow the [setup](#setup) below.

+## Cars

+There are two different JetRacer cars that you can build.
+They differ primarily in size and speed.
+Which one to pick depends on your use case

 |  Latrax Rally | Tamiya TT02 |
 |--------------|---------------|
 | <img src="https://user-images.githubusercontent.com/25759564/67250038-b1c22e00-f41e-11e9-82d2-bbb17526310b.jpg" width=256>  | <img src="https://user-images.githubusercontent.com/25759564/67250039-b1c22e00-f41e-11e9-931f-98c1729550d0.jpg" width=320>  |